angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 <row variant="pile">{{!SW}} {{!EoA}} {{!TO}} {{!DD}} {{!DD}}</row>

-Here you have a pile where, if they Surgical in response to the cantrip effect on Doomsday, and you remove all the copies in the pile, you will have a deterministic win (using one of Ponder, Brainstorm or Preordain) as you can ensure you are able to see all the cards within the deck and not die to drawing too deep with Brainstorm.
-Even if they do not Surgical you still can just cycle twice and play Oracle with a library of 2 cards.
+Here you have a pile where, if they Surgical in response to the cantrip effect on Doomsday and you remove all the copies in the pile, you will have a deterministic win (using one of Ponder, Brainstorm or Preordain) as you can ensure you are able to see all the cards within the deck and not die to drawing too deep with Brainstorm.
+Even if they do not use Surgical you can still just cycle twice and play Oracle with a library of two cards.

 ## 5. Everything Else to Consider

-As you get more matches under your belt with the deck you will start to face more an more interaction that might seem a surprise or unexpected.
+As you get more matches under your belt with the deck you will start to face more and more interaction that might seem a surprise or unexpected.
 I will try and list some of the ones that are relatively common to try and beat and will try to provide examples for some of those on how to consider playing around them.
 This is not an exhaustive list however and you will eventually run across